|Visual browse the library's e-book collection|

 HOW IT WORKS

-- Our three biggest vendors, EBL, ebrary and Ebsco E-Books, allow "borrowing" of MOST titles for full-text offline reading.
+The three largest e-book publishers, EBL, ebrary and Ebsco E-Books, allow "borrowing" of most titles for full-text offline reading.
 Log in with your NetID and password, or, for Ebsco, create a separate account with the vendor.
 Also, the first time you borrow one of these e-books you need to download free Adobe Digital Editions software and set up an account there.
 ADE provides the platform for reading and managing rights for downloaded e-books, -- it controls loan periods and ensures that "borrowed" books aren't pirated.
 Additionally, IOS and Android devices require Bluefire software.

 Q: Can I download UMass Amherst library e-books onto my Kindle?